qthequartermasterman/fallout-houston-campaign/docs/outline.md

 ### Plot Beats:

-- Preparations for Launch: As the rocket launch date approaches, tensions reach a breaking point.
-The Lone Star Republic and its allies prepare for the historic event while the Enclave's threat looms.
+-Preparing for the Launch: As the launch date for the manned space mission approaches, tension in the Gulf Coast Wasteland escalates.
+The player's actions and alliances determine the resources they have at their disposal.

-- Gathering Forces: The player rallies their chosen faction, minor settlements, and any alliances they've made throughout the game.
-The Enclave is closing in on the missile base.
+- Alliances and Betrayals: Faction relationships reach a breaking point.
+The player must choose allies wisely, as some factions may betray them if it serves their interests.
+The Lone Star Republic, Galveston Pirates, Bayou Brotherhood, and Oil and Energy Barons all have a stake in the outcome.
+- Confronting the Enclave: The player confronts the Enclave within the Spaceport Survivors, leading to a climactic battle within the spaceport's hidden chambers.
+The Enclave's plan to seize control of the space mission must be thwarted.
+- Spaceport Standoff: The final act culminates in a standoff at the spaceport.
+The player, along with their chosen allies, faces off against the Enclave forces and Spaceport Survivors loyal to the conspiracy.
+The fate of the manned space mission hangs in the balance.
+- Player's Choice: The player's decisions throughout the game determine the outcome.
+They can choose to launch the mission with the Spaceport Survivors, allowing humanity to take another step toward space exploration, or they can sabotage the launch to prevent the Enclave from gaining access to the orbital station.

-- Assault on the Enclave: In a climactic battle, the player, their faction, and other allies launch an assault on the Enclave's hidden base.
-The fate of the missile base and the Gulf Coast Wasteland are decided in this confrontation.
+- Resolution: The game concludes with an epilogue that reflects the player's choices and their impact on the Gulf Coast Wasteland.
+The fate of the factions, the player character, and the region's future are revealed based on the player's actions.

-- Rocket Launch Countdown: As the battle rages, the player must decide whether to focus on defeating the Enclave or ensuring the success of the rocket launch.
-This choice will have profound consequences.

 ### Act 3 Climax: